pattan-net/pattan-email/README.rst

     pattan-email @ git+ssh://git@github.com/pattan-net/pattan-email.git@6c5043126464a2034b402f59b0c382469801ef5e
 2. The pattan-email package defines the sendgrid package as a dependency.
 Therefore the sendgrid package does not need to be defined in the requirements.txt file of the application using this package
+3. If you made a change to this repo, you can not deploy on top of an already running instance.
+You should provision one from scratch.